alphagov/government-service-design-manual/service-manual/phases/alpha.md

 If not, find out more and make a new prototype.

 ## Alpha phase duration
 The alpha phase is another relatively short phase.
-At GDS, we try to limit these to about 2 months, running in week- long sprints over a 6 to 8 week period.
+At GDS, we try to limit these to about 2 months, running in week-long sprints over a 6 to 8 week period.

 ## Team requirements
 This phase involves a relatively small core team, who will be capable of rapidly iterating solutions.
 It will probably expand and contract in size as different specialisms are required.